shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   After casting an illusion, you may focus on it
     -   While you are focusing on it, you can make changes to it, move it, and animate it
     -   While you are not focusing on it, it remains motionless, or repeats the last few seconds of its most recent animation
-    -   It costs 1 AP per turn to animate it
+    -   It requires 1 AP per turn to animate it
 -   Illusions cant interact with the environment, and the environment cant interact with it
 -   You can make an illusion move relative to a creature, object, or point in space.
 -   Visual illusions block line of sight